Atharva-Srivastava/eduhub-website/README.md

 # eduhub-website

-A Simple front-end page of an education website made with HTML,CSS and Bootstrap
+A Simple front-end page of an education website made with HTML, CSS and Bootstrap